HL7/fhir-ipa/input/pagecontent/index.md

 provider (e.g. a hospital, or a general practitioner), a health data exchange, or other system managing patient records, including a national health record system.

+The IPA specification is designed to help patients access their data.
+However, implementers can use the IPA profiles and the [SMART App Launch](http://hl7.org/fhir/smart-app-launch/) specification to support clinician-facing and backend-access to patient records too.

 Using this API, applications can access the following information about the patient:

 * [Basic patient details](StructureDefinition-ipa-patient.html)